andrejkurusiov/url-file-watcher/README.md

 ### Settings (optional)

-- You can adjust the number of seconds the downloaded file is kept by editing the line `sleep 15` in the `url-file-watcher.sh` file (by default placed to "~/.config/scripts/" folder)
+- You can adjust the number of seconds the downloaded file is kept by editing the line `sleep 15` in the "url-file-watcher.sh" file (by default placed to "~/.config/scripts/" folder)

 ## Credits